-Landrake with St Erney Parish Council NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)
+Smaller authority name: Landrake with St Erney Parish Clerk NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2022

-Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)

-NOTICE

-- 1. Date of announcement 28th July 2020 - 2.
+NOTICE NOTES 1.
+Date of announcement12 th June 2022(a) (a) Insert date of placing of the notice 2.
 Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
 The AGAR has been published with this notice.
 It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
 Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2020, these documents will be available on reasonable notice by application to:

-Mrs Karenza Heald, 24 Hounster Drive, Millbrook Cornwall, PL10 1BZ Tel 07854 948936 Email Landrakeclerk@outlook.com commencing on (c) Monday 3rd August 2020 and ending on (d) Monday 14th September 2020

-- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+For the year ended 31 March 2022, these documents will be available on reasonable notice by application to: which must be not less than 1 day before the date in (c) below (b) Mrs Karenza Heald 24 Hounster Drive, Millbrook, Cornwall, PL10 1BZ (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may Tel 07854 984936 Email clerk@landrakeparishcouncil.gov.uk apply to inspect the accounts commencing on (c)Monday 13 June 2022 (c) Insert date, which must be at least 1 day after the date of announcement in (a) and ending on (d) Friday 22 July 2022 above and at least 30 working days before the date appointed in (d) below 3.
+Local government electors and their representatives also have: The opportunity to question the appointed auditor about the accounting records; and (d) The inspection period between (c) and (d) must be 30 working days inclusive and must include the first 10 working days of July. • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.
 4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
-The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team)

-15 Westferry Circus

-Canary Wharf

-London E14 4HD

-(sba@pkf-littlejohn.com)

-5. This announcement is made by Karenza Heald
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD (sba@pkf-l.com) 5.
+This announcement is made by (e) Karenza Heald, Parish Clerk (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority